GuitarML/SmartAmpPro/README.md

 with an adjustable gain parameter, to more accurately simulate the behavior of the system.
 This will also be a focus of future work.

+Other possibilities:
+    - Online model sharing and integration with plugin
+    - Hardware integration as an actual guitar pedal (RaspberryPi, Arduino, Beaglebone)

 ## Special Thanks

 Thanks to @teddykoker, @mishushakov, @usdivad for help and contributions that were used in developing SmartAmpPro!